The Awards Council

-In addition, the Council acts as a catalyst for a variety of educational programmes in support of fruit growing in its widest sense.
-These include, for instance, support of the Concordia Agricultural Bursary Scheme, Cider Training Courses and group visits for growers to European fruit production sites.
+In addition, the Council acts as a catalyst for a variety of educational programmes in support of fruit production – pre- and post harvest and in its widest sense.
+These include support of Nuffield Farming Scholars, students on Fruit Supervisory and Management courses, the Concordia Agricultural Bursary Scheme, Cider Training courses and researcher attendance at international conferences.

 Bramley Apple Teaching Pack

 To celebrate the bi-centenary of the Bramley apple in 2009 the Company developed a programme of planting Bramley trees in the grounds of many inner London schools, City Farms, Community Association and Housing projects.

 To accompany these plantings they developed a teaching pack so that children and disadvantaged people receiving the trees could learn about the trees and how to use the harvest they produce.